Ocheben/wanna-job/README.md

 ## Comments
 My approach for this challenge consists of parsing the dummy data, getting unique restaurants from the list and associated applications.
 I used redux for global state management and parsed the data in the redux actions.
-I also used redux persist which uses Async Storage to persits the list of viewed responses accross app sessions.
+I also used redux persist which uses Async Storage to persits the list of viewed responses across app sessions.

 # Code challenge